A Journey of Growth

-Non-Group Flight Students: All non-group flight students must arrive at the Pepperdine house in Lausanne on the same day as the group flight (from 9am- 6pm - no exceptions).
+Non-Group Flight Students: All non-group flight students must arrive at the Pepperdine house in Lausanne on the same day as the group flight (from NOON to 6:00pm - no exceptions).

 If you are not on the group flight, you will need to arrange your own transportation to the Lausanne house (most likely, by train).
-You may take the coach if there is room, but please note that if the time of the group flight changes the coach will adjust its arrival time.
-It is your responsibility to find the Pepperdine group and inquire if there is space on the coach.
+You may take the bus if there is room, but please note that if the time of the group flight changes the bus will adjust its arrival time.
+It is your responsibility to find the Pepperdine group and inquire if there is space on the bus.

 There is a train station right in the Geneva Airport.
 The train leaves approximately every 20 minutes for Lausanne.
 It takes about 50 minutes to get to Lausanne.
 The price for a one-way ticket is 26 CHF (Swiss Francs) and 52 CHF for a round-trip.
 You must purchase your ticket before you board the train at a ticket kiosk in the train station.
 When you arrive in Lausanne, you can either take a taxi or walk from the train station to Maison du Lac (it is about a 10-minute walk).